Revolutionizing Anemia Treatment: New Discoveries in Iron Metabolism

 2024-02-29 05:45:02

 A team of researchers from Inserm in Toulouse (Haute-Garonne) has taken a new step in understanding iron metabolism.
-The results obtained after seven years of work pave the way for improving the treatment of anemia.
+The results obtained following seven years of work pave the way for improving the treatment of anemia.

 The presence of iron in the body is essential, starting with the transport of oxygen by red blood cells.
 Chronic fatigue, shortness of breath, failing immune system… For patients suffering from a deficiency, carrying out daily tasks can become extremely complicated.
 Excess iron is also toxic to the body, potentially leading to organ failure such as the liver, pancreas and heart.